D-Kalkan/Custom-Stats-Eco/readme.md

 * Paper Milling, Butchery & Gathering Skills Hidden
 * Set all Stone Age Tech to create 1 scroll
 * Added the ability for arrastras to break down all stone types
+* Moved Transmission Poles to the Carpentry skill
 * Moved Iron Barrels to the Pottery skill
-* Moved Transmission Poles to the Carpentry skill
+* Iron Barrels now require One Iron Plate instead of One Iron Bar
+* Steam Engines only accept charcoal as fuel

 ## Installation Instructions ##